jsl5710/jsl5710.github.io/content/publication/conference-paper-F3/index.md

 # Summary.
 An optional shortened abstract.
-summary: Fighting Fire With Fire, F3, is a collaboration with Penn State and MIT Lincoln.
+summary: This research project is a collaboration with Penn State and MIT Lincoln Lab.
 Our study demonstrates the dual capacity of LLMs for offensive misuse and defense detection against disinformation without requiring additional training.

 tags: []